Bachelor of Science in Landscape Architecture (BSLA)

-The undergraduate landscape architecture curriculum is a broad-based course of study that provides the skills necessary for professional practice.
-In addition to the required Landscape Architecture courses, students are expected to fulfill college requirements in biological, physical and social sciences, humanities, and written and oral expression.
+Our undergraduate program complies with the requirements of three governing bodies: the New York State Education Department (NYSED), the Council of Landscape Architecture Registration Boards (CLARB), and the Landscape Architecture Accreditation Board (LAAB).
+The undergraduate landscape architecture curriculum is a broad-based course of study that provides instruction in the skills necessary for professional practice and is a license-qualifying, first professional degree.
+In addition to the required landscape architecture courses, students are expected to fulfill university requirements in biological, physical, and social sciences, humanities, and written and oral communication.

 Landscape Architecture students are also required to develop a concentration to extend their knowledge of design.